Today, I offer you a list of forty audit and work paper mistakes.

 Have you ever been insulted by a work paper review note?

-Your tickmarks look like something created by my child.
+Your tickmarks look like something my six-year old created.

 Rather than providing guidance,the comment feels like an assault.

-Or maybe you are the reviewer–you stare at a work paper for several minutes–and you’re thinking, “what the heck is this?”
-Your stomach tightens and you say out loud, “I don’t have time for this.”
+Or maybe as a reviewer you stare at a workpaper and you’re thinking, “what the heck is this?”
+Your stomach tightens and you say out loud, “I can’t understand this.”

 Timely review.
 The longer the in-charge waits to review work papers, the harder it is for the staff person to remember what they did and, if needed, to make corrections.
 Also, consider that the staff person may be reassigned to another job.
 Therefore, he may not be available to clear the review notes.